abonilla1/playBlackJack/Attributions.md

 playBlackJack uses a moving letters animation from https://tobiasahlin.com/moving-letters/#12  Letter animation code is free to use, licensed under MIT.
 The link for usage is listed below, and the author is not associated with me in any way.

 "https://cdnjs.cloudflare.com/ajax/libs/animejs/2.0.2/anime.min.js"

+playBlackJack uses an mp3 track by the artist Volodymyr Piddubnyk available from StoryBlocks.com under a standard individual license agreement by which "Content is yours to keep and use forever, 100% royalty free".